Print Friendly, PDF & Email

 DIRECTIONS

-1. Preheat oven to 325 degrees and line two baking sheets with a sipat, parchment paper or tin foil.
+1. Preheat oven to 325 degrees F. and line two baking sheets with a silpat, parchment paper or tin foil.

 2. In a large bowl, mix together all the ingredients except the chocolate.
 Mix thoroughly.
 Using a small ice cream scoop, press the mix into the scoop to create compact balls.
 Release them onto the baking sheet.
 Bake for 20 minutes.
 Remove from oven and let cool.

-NOTE: So, why the name Candy or Cookie?
+NOTE: So, why the name Macaroons – Candy or Cookie?
 Well, I’ve always assumed it was a cookie but my brother quickly corrected me with a lifted eyebrow, “It is candy.
 Just like a Mounds Bar.”
-Hey was right..it did taste like candy.
+He was right..it did taste like candy.

 So what did I do, I lighted up my next batch and used half unsweetened coconut and half sweetened and Ta Dah…cookie.
 So, if you want that sweet candy like texture and taste, use 100% sweetened coconut.
 Want more of a cookie (the texture is softer and it is less sweet), use 50 percent sweetened and 50 percent unsweetened coconut.

-So, no matter what you call it, it is good and since it has a long shelf life, travels well and is loved by everyone, I often bring it to parties and give as a gift.
-Put in small boxes or tins, or wrapped up in little cellophane candy bags make it the perfect gift for neighbors and coworkers.
-Enjoy.
+So, no matter what you call it, it is good and since it has a long shelf life, travels well and is loved by everyone.
+I often bring it to parties and give as a gift.
+Put in small boxes or tins, or wrapped up in little cellophane candy bags, it makes the perfect gift for neighbors and coworkers.